enzo-project/enzo-dev/doc/manual/source/parameters/radiation.rst

     When turned on, the grids are load balanced based on the number of ray segments traced.
 The grids are moved to different processors only for the radiative transfer solver.
 Default: 0
 ``RadiativeTransferHydrogenOnly`` (external)
     When turned on, the photo-ionization fields are only created for hydrogen.
-Default: 0 ``RadiationXRaySecondaryIon`` (external)
+Default: 0 ``RadiativeTransferRayMaximumLength`` (external)
+    The maximum length that a ray is allowed to travel in box units.
+Thde default value is 1.7320608 (i.e. sqrt(3.0) so a ray covers the entire periodic region with some doubling up inevitably.
+Setting it to smaller value will reduce the computational cost.
+    Default: 1.7320608
+``RadiativeTransferUseH2Shielding`` (external)
+    Should H2 self-shielding be used.
+Default: True ``RadiativeTransferH2Shield`` (external)
+    If H2 shielding is turned on then which kind should we use.
+Setting this value to 0 used the self-shielding fit as per Draine & Bertoldi (1996).
+Setting this value to 1 uses the fit as per Wolcott-Green et al. (2011).
+Default: 0 ``RadiativeTransferH2IIDiss`` (external)
+    Should we also account for the photo-dissoication of H2II which occurs for radiation between 0.76eV and 13.6 eV.
+Default: True
+``RadiationXRaySecondaryIon`` (external)
     Set to 1 to turn on secondary ionizations and reduce heating from X-ray radiation (Shull & van Steenberg 1985).
 Currently only BH and